rkgIITBh/data-structures.github.io/HTML/rbDeletion.md

 <strong>Case 1:</strong> <i>v</i>'s sibling is black with a red child.

+Figure below illustrates the two subcases
+1. when right child of <i>s</i> is red
-Figure below illustrates the case when right child of <i>s</i> is red.
+2. when left child of <i>s</i> is red.

 <p style="text-align:center:"><img src="../images/case1aDeletion.png"></p>

-It is simple case.
+The first subcase is.

 - Perform a restructuring by a single rotation around the sibling <i>s</i>.
 - Recolor <i>s</i>'s red child with black.